Long Load

-Long Load is a village and parish in Somerset, England, situated on the River Yeo 5 mi south of Somerton in the South Somerset district.
+Long Load is a village and parish in Somerset, England, situated on the River Yeo 5 mi south of Somerton.
 The village has a population of 332.

 History

 Long Load was recorded as ‘Lade’ in the late 12th century and ‘La Lade’ in 1285 meaning The watercourse or drainage channel from the Old English ‘lād’ or The long route (from) where goods were carried from the Old English lang and laed.
 It has also been suggested that the name derives from O.E. lad meaning a water-course.

 Long Load's association with the river is long standing.
 A bridge over the river is known to have existed by 1335, while by 1448 there were wharves for the loading and unloading of cargoes from boats using the river.
 The current five arch bridge has medieval origins, but was rebuilt in the 18th century and widened in 1814 it cost of £452.
 It is a Scheduled Ancient Monument and has been designated as a Grade II* Listed building.

 The river was the subject of the abortive Ivelchester and Langport Navigation in 1795, and although the works were never completed, traffic on the river was sufficient for the coal merchants Stukey and Bagehot to establish a coal yard near the bridge by 1824.
 Water levels were improved by work on the river below Langport, and the 1841 census records that a salt house had been constructed.
 By then, 88 households lived in Long Load, including a boatman called William Gillett and his family, while another boatman lived near the bridge.
 Cargoes arriving at the wharves included slates, bricks, tiles and coal, while the main export was timber.